1 - Cultural education, prizes and awards

 On September 4 and 5, 2013, Simone Fermani was invited to open the Verdi & Wagner Festival at Helikon Opera Theatre of Moscow

-for the Celebration of the Bicentennary of the birth of the two famous Composers; he conducted “Un ballo in maschera” by his ancestor Giuseppe Verdi,
+for the Celebration of the Bicentennary of the birth of the two famous Composers; he conducted “Un ballo in maschera” by Giuseppe Verdi,

 scoring a huge success of audience, media and reviews.
 Here follows a choice of the most important articles and tv programs among the many reports given by the most important Russian TV, newspapers and music magazines which speak about this big success: